When starting an SCCM client upgrade, you must upgrade your SCCM clients.

-Before SCCM Current Branch, upgrading SCCM clients was accomplished by deploying packages to the clients, which were included as part of the upgrade.
+Before SCCM Current Branch, upgrading SCCM clients was accomplished by deploying a configuration manager client upgrade package to the clients, which were included as part of the upgrade.
 This is still possible, and I know of many organizations that do this.

 What is Automatic Client Upgrade in SCCM?

-When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine that has a version number lower than the Latest Version property.
+When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine with a version number lower than the Latest Version property.

-The Scheduled Task is created with a random run interval, which means that all of the clients are not updated at the same time, which could cause performance issues.
+The Scheduled Task is created with a random run interval, which means that all clients are not updated simultaneously, which could cause performance issues.

-7 days is the default, which is usually fine, but change it according to your requirements.
+Seven days is the default, which is usually sufficient, but change it according to your requirements.

 How to automatically update clients using automatic client upgrade